rehaq007/Enterprise-Sales-Data-Pipeline-using-AWS-Lambda/README.md

 - Launch a MySQL-compatible RDS database
 - Create a database (e.g., `salesdb`)
 - Connect the database with the client.
 You can use dbeaver.
-You can use the credentials from aws secret manager from below step to connect to your mysql RDS.
+You can use the credentials from aws secret manager from below step to connect to your MySQL RDS.

 **Please note that if you have not created the table and its schema it will create automatically.**